Hanko, Finland: Soviet naval base

 In the Moscow Peace Treaty that ended the Winter War on 13 March 1940, Hanko was leased to the Soviet Union as a naval base for a period of 30 years.
 During the Continuation War, Soviet troops were forced to evacuate Hanko in early December 1941.
 The Soviet Union renounced the lease formally in the Paris peace treaty of 1947.
 As a curiosity, it can be noted that the short Russo-Finnish front across the base of the peninsula on the Finnish side was held in part by volunteer troops from Sweden.
 A museum has been established at this location, among the trenches and other remnants of the war.

-The role of the Hanko naval base was replaced by Porkkala in the armistice between Finland and the Soviet Union of 19 September 1944, but it was returned to Finland in January 1956.
+The role of the Hanko naval base was replaced by Porkkala in the armistice between Finland and the Soviet Union of 19 September 1944.
+Porkkala was returned to Finland in January 1956.

 Events

 The Hangon Regatta is a traditional fixture on the Finnish social scene, and is the town's main summer event.
 Sailing enthusiasts attend to compete, but there are also others, mostly young people, with little or no interest in sailing, who attend only in order to party and drink.
 The latter constitute the so-called "Regatta tail", which is not appreciated by most of the town's residents.

 Other traditional summer activities are the "Tennis Week", the "Sea Horse" riding competitions, the "Summer Theatre" and Hanko Music Festival events.

 Several sandy beaches and a multitude of leisure harbors attract tourists during the summer months.
+It is precisely because of these factors that Hanko has also been called the "Riviera of Finland".

 Politics

-Results of the 2011 Finnish parliamentary election in Hanko:
+Results of the 2023 Finnish parliamentary election in Hanko: